 Insider Tip

-Arrange shared taxis the evening before for early departure.
-Fill fuel tanks in Khorog as stations become scarce heading east.
-Carry extra fuel cans for Bartang or Eastern Pamir routes.
-PECTA can help arrange drivers.
+Arrange shared taxis the evening before for an early departure.
+Fill fuel tanks in Khorog, as stations become scarce heading east, and carry extra fuel for Bartang or Eastern Pamir routes.
+Local operators and homestays can help arrange drivers.

 30-50 min flight